hphelion/documentation/commercial/GA1/commerical.services-object-overview.md

 1. Cloud Controller Service data (used for Helion OpenStack Services implementation and HA)
 2. Tenant Object Storage data (used by end Tenants / Project Users for scaled-out Object Storage).

-User can leverage a single swift which is deployed during installation to service Cloud Controller internal data and can expand over time to a scaled-out Tenant object Storage.
+User can leverage a single swift which is deployed during installation to service Cloud Controller internal data and can expand over a period time to scale-out Tenant object Storage.

-The usage of Cloud Controller's Swift is in the order of tens to hundreds of TB whereas Tenant Object Storage can scale up to PBs over a period of time.
+The Cloud Controller's Swift is used in the order of tens to hundreds of TB whereas Tenant Object Storage can scale-up to PBs over a period of time.

 <!---
 Some customers may want Scaled Out Swift right from onset of their deployments, whereas others may start out without a requirement for Object Storage, and may later on decide to add on Swift Object Storage.